 Daughters of Time

-My story 'All Shall Be Well', about Lady Julian of Norwich - the first woman known to have written a book in English - will appear in this anthology.
-'Daughters of Time' will be published by Templar on 1st March 2014 and is a collection of stories written by members of The History Girls about remarkable women in British history, from Boudica to the protestors at Greenham Common.
+My story 'All Shall Be Well', about Lady Julian of Norwich - the first woman known to have written a book in English - appears in 'Daughters of Time', (Templar 2014) a collection of stories written by members of The History Girls about remarkable women in British history, from Boudica to the protestors at Greenham Common.
 It's aimed at readers of 9+

 Listen to Katherine discussing dystopian fiction with Gillian Cross and Mariella Frostrup on Open Book.